cecton/blog/content/posts/rust-and-arduino.md

 adjustment for you.
 The only thing you need are devices with Qwiic connectors.
 They can be connected in serial so you can actually connect multiple of them.

-Now to get a bit more in the details of what you need to know.
-This is an I2C connect.
-In the world of embedded development you may encounter 3 different kind of inter-device communication: UART, SPI and I2C.
+Now to get a bit more into the details of what you need to know.
+This is an I2C connect or.
+In the world of embedded development you may encounter 3 different kinds of inter-device communication: UART, SPI and I2C.
 I'll drop [here](https://www.engineersgarage.com/tutorials/understanding-the-i2c-protocol/) a link to a very good documentation of I2C and its relation to the others.
 I'd suggest to read at least the beginning  to understand the differences between